ilhamhanif/gcs-bucket-notif-log-bq/README.md

 ## Improvement

-As mentioned above, this article supposed to be a research report.
-To use it in Production, several tweaks and improvements are needed, which will mentioned below.
+As mentioned above, this article is supposed to be a research report.
+Several tweaks and improvements are needed t use it in Production, which will mentioned below.

-1. Consider to create a CI/CD process which elaborate the Terraform script stack and code changes in any Git repository.
+1. Consider to create a CI/CD process which elaborate the Terraform stack and code changes in Git repository.
-2. COnsider to use any other Terraform backend aside from local backend used in this article, like GCS, S3, or any other backend which can be found in document under reference below.
+2. Consider to use other Terraform backend aside from local backend used in this article, like GCS, S3, or any other backend which can be found in document under reference below.
-3. Collaborate with your team to consider how to create a folder stack for all the infrastructure.
-Also consider to use [Terraform Modules](https://developer.hashicorp.com/terraform/language/modules).
+3. Collaborate with your team to define the best folder stack for all the infrastructures (consider to use [Terraform Modules](https://developer.hashicorp.com/terraform/language/modules)).
+4. Etc.

 ## Reference